zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 2. Justifying Z-scores

 As I said before, I think Z-scores are suboptimal.
-But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them
+But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them.

+The case for Z-scores utilizes a simplifying assumption: that besides the player currently being chosen, all other players are chosen randomly from a pool of high-performing players.
+This assumption is obviously not strictly true, since drafters are trying to take the strongest players available, not choosing at random.
+But in aggregate teams probably don't look all that different from random assortments of players, and this assumption makes the math significantly more managable, so it is a sensible place to start.

 ### A.	Category differences

-The case for Z-scores starts with the exploration of an important quantity; the difference in category score between two teams.
-The sign of the difference will determine the winner.

-Distributions per player can be transformed into category differences under the assumption that players are chosen randomly.
-One might expect this to be complicated because all the distributions look a little different from each other.
-Blocks for example have an unusual “long tail,” with many of the league’s blocks come from a small number of elite shot-blockers.
-One might be concerned that the total blocking numbers for a team may look different than say, the number of points.
+The difference in category score between two teams is an important metric because it tells us which team is winning the category and by how much.
+With the help of the simplifying assumption that players are chosen randomly, we can get a sense of what the difference between two teams will be.
+Let's say that one team has eleven players, and is trying to choose a twelfth.
+Team two has twelve players.
+Then, using real average block numbers, we can randomly choose players for each team many times, and see what the category difference looks like each time.
+See this simulation being carried out below

+https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b

-Fortunately, all of the categories will look similar in aggregate because of one of the most amazing theorems in mathematics, the central limit theorem.
+You may note that the result looks a lot like a bell curve, even though the raw block numbers don't look much like one.
+This happens because of one of the most amazing theorems in mathematics, the central limit theorem.
 The central limit theorem says that when adding a bunch of random numbers together, their average (or sum) ends up looking a lot like a Bell curve, even if the sampled distribution was not a Bell curve.
-To demonstrate, see the below animation on the difference between two teams’ numbers of blocks.
-One team has eleven players and the other has twelve, ignoring the unchosen player for the time being

-https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b

-The blocking data doesn't look like a Bell curve at all, but the difference in blocks across full teams does
+So when we add a bunch of players together and compare them, the result will always be roughly Bell-like.

 ### B.	Properties of the category difference